MO-RISE/crowsnest-connector-mqtt-nmea/README.md

 # Crowsnest-connector-mqtt-nmea

-A crowsnest microservice for connecting to NMEA UDP stream GNSS data.
+A crowsnest microservice for connecting to NMEA MQTT stream and parsing NMEA to JSON.

 ## How it works

 For now, this microservice just does the basics.

-- Connects to UPD/Multicast stream
+- Connects to MQTT broker
 - Transform 0183 NMEA sentences to JSON
 - Wraps into a brefv message over MQTT the RAW NMEA and JSON parsed data